-41.1 What if the covered period for a PPP loan ends in the middle of a pay period?
+41.1 What if the forgiveness covered period for a PPP loan ends in the middle of a pay period?

-The CARES Act allows for forgiveness of payroll expenses "paid and incurred" during the covered period.
-Under SBA guidance, payroll is considered paid when paychecks are distributed or an ACH credit is originated.
+The CARES Act allows for the forgiveness of payroll expenses properly "paid and incurred" during the forgiveness covered period.
+Payroll is considered paid when paychecks are distributed or an ACH credit is originated.
 Payroll costs are incurred on the day an employee works and earns payment.
 Payroll costs incurred but not yet paid by the end of a covered period are forgivable if paid by the next regular payroll date.

-41.2 What other options do I have for payroll flexibility?
+Q 41.2 What other options do I have for payroll flexibility?

 Businesses on a biweekly or more frequent payroll schedule can use the "Alternative Payroll Covered Period."
-The Alternative Payroll Covered Period is an 8-week period beginning on the first day of the first pay period which starts during the Covered Period.
+The Alternative Payroll Covered Period is an 8- or 24-week period beginning on the first day of the first pay period which starts during the Covered Period.
 Payroll costs paid or incurred before the Alternative Payroll Covered Period begins are not eligible for forgiveness.
 Additionally, the Alternative Payroll Covered Period applies only to payroll.
 Other forgivable costs use the standard covered period.
-The Alternative Payroll Covered Period may change given changes made by the PPP Flexibility Act.